treolabs/treocrm/README.md

 * Data Export Feeds
 * Lead Miner
 * Lead Qualifications
-* EspoCRM Microsoft Outlook Connector for Exchange Server
+* Microsoft Outlook Connector for Exchange Server
-* EspoCRM Microsoft Outlook Connector for Office 365 and Exchange Online
+* Microsoft Outlook Connector for Office 365 and Exchange Online
-* EspoCRM Multichannel Communication
+* Multichannel Communication
 * Product Information Management (with a lot of extensions).

 Please contact us, if you want to get any of them.
 Please consider these all are paid modules.